openshift/ci-docs/content/en/docs/architecture/jira.md

 is important because a bugfix must always been made in newer releases first, otherwise openshift cluster upgrades can lead to running into already fixed bugs which should never happen.

+When backporting to more than one release, users may specify all releases they which to backport to separated by commas in their comment.
+For instance, if a bugfix needs to be backported to `release-4.15`, `release-4.14`, and `release-4.13`, the comment `/cherrypick release-4.15,release-4.14,release-4.13` can be made.
+When this is done, the automation will create a cherrypick for the first listed branch and include the remaining branches in the description.
+Once the new cherrypick is merged, the next branch will be handled the same and so on, without need for further cherrypcik comments to be manually made.

 If the `/cherrypick` command fails to run correctly due to conflicts, the Jira automation can still be used to assist in backporting.
 After manually creating the cherrypick PR, you can comment `/jira cherrypick OCPBUGS-XXX` to cherrypick a bug and link it to the PR.
 The automation will clone the provided bug and link the clone to the PR by adding it to the